 Depending on the make, model and storage capacity of your outdoor security camera, some cameras can storage footage for up to 30 days, however in most cases for longer storage periods you may have to pay a small monthly subscription.

-Are there any security cameras that don’t require WiFi?
+Are there any outdoor security cameras that don’t require WiFi?

-There are cameras that don’t require WiFi, however this does mean that it will need to be hardwired and there are far less make and models for you to choice from.
+There are cameras out there that don’t require WiFi, however this does mean that it will need to be hardwired and there are far less make and models for you to choose from.

 In 2018, it was found that 74% of burglars entered through the front door, so placing a camera somewhere where it has view of the front door will be the most beneficial for security.